Skip to main content

 });

-// Sign in
+// 2.
+Sign in

-const session = await tc.signIn();
+await tc.signIn();

-// Store data
+// 3.
+Store data

 name: 'Alice',

-joined: new Date().toISOString()
+joined: new Date().toISOString(),

 });